 Form SSA-11-BK is the legal form that must be completed if a representative payee application cannot be completed through the electronic Representative Payee System (ERPS).
 For example, an applicant without a Social Security Number must complete Form SSA-11-BK.

 How do I fill out Form SSA-11-BK?

-While the official Form SSA-11-BK is not on the Social Security website, there are copies of this form on other federal government websites.
-However, any copies of this form you see (including on this website) may not be the most up to date copy of the form.
+The official Form SSA-11-BK is not on the Social Security website.
+There are copies of this form on other federal government websites.
+However, any copies of this form you see (including on this website) may not be the most updated version.

 Even if there are new versions of the form, walking through this form might help you be prepared for your interview with the Social Security office.
 Whether you fill out Form SSA-11-BK or apply via ERPS, you should be prepared to provide documents that prove your identity, including either:

 - Proof of Social Security Number, if applying as an individual

 - Proof of employer identification number (EIN), if applying on behalf of an organization

 Here are the important points for each section.

 Page 1 contains the beginning of the application.
 This section will contain the Social Security number for both the rep payee applicant and the claimant.
 This section also contains the full legal name of each person.